Best Golf Rain Gloves 2024

 4. Fit

 We can hear you asking how should a glove fit?
 Well the golf glove should feel like a second skin with no excess material either across the palm of the hand or at the end of the fingers.
 Make sure there’s a snug fit across the palm and there’s no loose material at the end of the fingers.
 But you also don’t want a glove to be so tight that it feels like it’s cutting off the blood supply.
 You should be able to stretch your fingers and make a ball with your fist without the glove pulling or over-stretching.
-For more advice on what golf glove to wear, visit our guides on the best golf gloves and the best golf mittens.
+For more advice on what golf glove to wear, visit our guides on the best golf gloves for women and the best golf mitts.

 FAQs